gaia-platform/GaiaPlatform/dev_tools/sdk/README.md

 2021-01-08 08:20:55   15096308 gaia-0.1.0_amd64-20210108082053.deb
 ```

-You can now create a new URL usin g one of the files listed by the previous command:
+You can now create a new URL using one of the files listed by the previous command:

 ```
 $ get-sdk-url.sh -v 0.1.0 -c customer1 -f gaia-0.1.0_amd64-20210108082053.deb